Fatigue: What are the symptoms?

-Everyone sometimes feels tired and occasionally suffers from poor sleep.
-Fatigue is a normal phenomenon and a signal from your body that it needs to recover, both physically and mentally.
-A good night's sleep can often do wonders for normal tiredness.
+Everyone experiences fatigue at some point and may occasionally have trouble sleeping.
+Fatigue is a normal phenomenon and a signal from your body that it needs recovery, both physically and mentally.
+A good night’s sleep can often work wonders for normal fatigue.

 What is extreme fatigue?

 Fatigue is a common complaint, affecting about 1% of people who visit their general practitioner.
-However, it is difficult to determine the underlying cause of fatigue.
-In approximately 20 to 30% of the patients who report fatigue to their general practitioner, an underlying cause is actually found.
+However, it is often difficult to determine the underlying cause of fatigue.
+In about 20 to 30% of patients presenting with fatigue to their doctor, an underlying cause is actually identified.

 What are the symptoms of fatigue?

-With extreme fatigue, you experience prolonged tiredness.
-In addition to fatigue, symptoms such as concentration difficulties, longer recovery time after activities, reduced enjoyment in pleasurable activities, decreased reaction speed, forgetfulness, despondency, and overall listlessness can occur.
+With extreme fatigue, you feel tired for an extended period.
+In addition to fatigue, symptoms such as concentration problems, longer recovery times after activities, reduced enjoyment in enjoyable activities, slower reaction times, forgetfulness, lethargy, and general fatigue can occur.
 Extreme fatigue has far-reaching consequences for daily life.

 What are the causes of fatigue?